sarumont/dotfiles/README.md

     rm ~/.bash*
     rm ~/.profile

-    echo "Please log out, log back in, and run 'viup' to initialize your neovim setup."
+    echo "Please log out, log back in, and run 'viup' twice to initialize your neovim setup."

 Note that if you don't have a `privfiles` equivalent, the only links that need to be considered are:
  - `.ssh/authorized_keys` -> `.privfiles/ssh/authorized_keys`